jBarz/libuv/CONTRIBUTING.md

 # CONTRIBUTING

-The libuv project welcomes new contributors.
+The "Port of libuv to IBM® z Systems" project welcomes new contributors.
 This document will guide you through the process.

+### Contributor Agreement

+If you haven't contributed before please read through the contributor license agreement (CLA) and make sure you are able to satisfy the conditions described.
+Don't worry, there aren't any traps.
+It's all common sense.
+Work through the CLA process as a separate task while preparing your contribution.

 ### FORK